 - We accept both MASC and SCARED screening tools for anxiety-related disorders, but prefer MASC.

-- For children younger than 8, we recommend including the Spence Anxiety Scale.
+- For children younger than 8, we recommend including the Spence Anxiety Scale in your referral.

 - We can oversee a medication consultation trial.
-However, once medication doses are stabilized, patients will be returned to their primary care providers for ongoing management.
+However, once medication doses are stabilized, patients are returned to their primary care providers for ongoing management.

 - This patient’s caregivers specifically requested a referral to the PEARL Clinic.